Fly Fishing for Striped Bass: Expert Tips 2025

 Even experienced anglers slip up.
 Here are key errors to watch out for:

-What weight rod is best for fly fishing striped bass?
+What size fly rod do I need for striped bass?

 When is the best time to fly fish for striped bass?